Infineon/mtb-example-btstack-freertos-throughput-server/README.md

  ------- | ---------------------
  1.0.0   | New code example
  1.1.0   | Added support for CYW989829M2EVB-01 and Connection with IoS 2.0.0   | Added support for CYW989829M2EVB-03 ,BSP and BTStack-integration major update for BT Firmware as a separate asset and removal of combo devices as doesn't     support fw as separate
+ 2.1.0  | Remove support for CYW989829M2EVB-03

 <br>